A teenage girl works on multiple devices to make a school project perfect

 Speak with a mental health professional

 If you’re struggling with perfectionism, you might want to consider exploring evidence-based treatment with a mental health professional.
-Practices like cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) skills, and mindfulness exercises are effective methods for treating anxiety and other mental health conditions.
+Practices like cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) skills, and mindfulness exercises are effective methods for treating anxiety and other mental health conditions, which, as discussed, may be common in people with perfectionism.
 CBT, in particular, focuses on raising awareness about negative thinking patterns to help people more effectively handle challenging situations.

 Comprehensive mental health treatment from home